 (i) Any delay resulting from Tenant's failure to furnish, in a timely manner, information reasonably requested by Landlord or by Landlord's Project Manager in connection with the design or construction of Landlord's TI Work, or from Tenant's failure to approve in a timely manner any matters requiring approval by Tenant;

-(iv) Any delay caused by Tenant failing to take the actions required of Tenant in this Tenant Work Letter to (A) cause the Approved Construction Schematic Plans or Final TI Working Drawings to have been completed and approved by the applicable dates set forth on Schedule 3 to this Exhibit B (except to the extent such delay results from “Time Deadlines”), or (B) meet any failure of Landlord to comply with its obligations under Section 3.3.3 above); (e) Tenant’s requirement for materials, components, finishes or improvements that are not available in a commercially reasonable time given the anticipated date of substantial completion other of the Tenant Improvement Work as milestone dates set forth in this Agreement; (f) any change to the base, shell or core of the Premises or Building required by the Approved Construction Drawings; or (g) any other act or omission of Tenant or any of its agents, employees or representatives, then, notwithstanding anything to the contrary in this Agreement or this Work Letter, and regardless of when the Tenant Improvement Work is actually substantially completed, the Tenant Improvement Work shall be deemed to be substantially completed on the date on which the Tenant Improvement Work would have been substantially completed if no such Tenant Delay had occurredTime Deadlines.
+(iv) Any delay caused by Tenant failing to take the actions required of Tenant to approve the Construction Pricing Proposal pursuant to Section 2.6 above on or before Tenant’s Approval Deadline; (b) Tenant’s failure to timely approve any matter requiring Tenant’s approval; (c) any breach by in this Tenant of this Suite 475 Work Letter or the Lease; to (dA) any request by Tenant for a revision to cause the Approved Construction Schematic Plans or Final TI Working Drawings to have been completed and approved by the applicable dates set forth on Schedule 3 to this Exhibit B (except to the extent such delay results from “Time Deadlines”), or (B) meet any failure of Landlord to perform its obligations under Section 2.7 above); (e) Tenant’s requirement for materials, components, finishes or improvements that are not available in a commercially reasonable time given the anticipated date of substantial completion other of the Tenant Improvement Work as milestone dates set forth in this Agreement; (f) any change to the base, shell or core of the Premises or Building required by the Approved Construction Drawings; or (g) any other act or omission of Tenant or any of its agents, employees or representatives, then, notwithstanding any contrary provision of this Agreement, and regardless of when the Tenant Improvement Work is actually substantially completed, the Tenant Improvement Work shall be deemed to be substantially completed on the date on which the Tenant Improvement Work would have been substantially completed if no such Tenant Delay had occurredTime Deadlines.

 Appears in 1 contract